GrimReaper3223/javafx-hot-reload-GREAT-REPO-/README.md

 - ... and more to come.

 ## Howto run
 Download the latest release [here](https://github.com/mfdewit/javafx-hot-reload/releases) and extract the zip file to your location of choice.
-Then run the application:
+Then run the application from the unzipped directory:

-$ bin/FxHotReload
+`$ bin/FxHotReload`

 ![run it](run-it.png)